 "These volunteers, they are on the ground, they are in the community, they are able to engage and communicate with the elderly," said Mr Gan, who is also Health Minister.
 He added that the CDAC is also reviewing its programmes for students, families and workers to better serve these groups.

-Yesterday, about 700 volunteers from the CDAC and SFCCA took about 500 seniors to Gardens by the Bay, followed by lunch at a Chinese restaurant.
+On Sunday, about 700 volunteers from the CDAC and SFCCA took about 500 seniors to Gardens by the Bay, followed by lunch at a Chinese restaurant.

 It is the second time both groups joined hands for such a community project, and SFCCA president Chua Thian Poh said it will be made an annual affair.